 Transit With OMNY's launch, some NYers take their last swipes of the MetroCard While New Yorkers have long had a love-hate relationship with the swipe, the MTA and transit experts credit the MetroCard with drastically changing the city's transit system over the last two decades.
 0:56 When Hillary Clinton needed five swipes for a successful entry to the NYC subway, it became a local story not because of mean-spiritedness.
 We all just felt her pain.
 From rookies to the well-seasoned commuter, the swipe-repeat cycle is something we've all felt.
 The struggle is real: New Yorkers, facing the phaseout of the card we love to hate and hate to love, still don't have the swipe down after all these years.
 (Credit: Corey Sipkin) By Lauren Cook email@example.com @L_Cook865 Updated May 30, 2019 4:26 PM Print Share fbShare Tweet Email After 25 years of swiping (and reswiping), the MTA is launching a new fare payment system Friday that will eventually render the MetroCard obsolete.
 OMNY, the new tap-to-pay system that relies on contactless bank cards and mobile wallets, is making its debut on Staten Island buses and at 16 subway stations along the 4, 5 and 6 lines between Grand Central-42nd Street in Manhattan and Atlantic Avenue-Barclays Center in Brooklyn.
 The slow rollout, slated to be complete by the end of 2020, means subway and bus riders have a little more time with the MetroCard, which isn’t expected to be phased out until 2023.
 While New Yorkers have long had a love-hate relationship with the swipe, the MTA and transit experts credit the MetroCard with drastically changing the city’s transit system over the last two decades.
 Introduced in 1994 and fully integrated by 1997, the MetroCard revolutionized how New Yorkers use the city’s subways and buses, particularly with the advent of free transfers and unlimited weekly and monthly trip options.
 MTA ridership skyrocketed in the years after the MetroCard was phased in, especially in the outer boroughs, according to a March 2017 report by New York University’s Rudin Center for Transportation.
 The MTA saw more than 137 million more subway rides in 1998 than it did the year prior, the report said.
 Ridership in the Bronx rose by 17 percent and Brooklyn saw a jump of 16 percent.
 Over the next 15 years, ridership continued to grow at an average of 25 million additional rides per year, according to the report.
 By comparison, the MTA had an average annual ridership increase of about 4 million during the token years.
 In 2017, the MTA’s ridership was 1.7 billion.
 Other factors, including the city’s growing population and increased tourism, also played a role in the exponential rise in ridership, but the MTA and Rudin Center say the MetroCard’s true value shouldn’t be overlooked — no matter how many swipes it may take.
 By Lauren Cook firstname.lastname@example.org @L_Cook865 Lauren joined amNY.com as a news editor in 2016.
 Previously, she worked as a web producer at CBS New York and News 12.
-Share on Facebook Share on Twitter More on this topic How to use OMNY, the MetroCard replacementThe MTA's new tap-to-pay system is available at 16 subway stations and Staten Island buses.
+Share on Facebook Share on Twitter More on this topic How to use OMNY, the MetroCard replacementThe MTA's new fare payment system, which debuted in May, hit its 1 millionth tap on Aug.
+8 at the Fulton Center station.
 OMNY subway fare system close to launchThe first phase of the OMNY launch will be very limited in order to work out any potential kinks with the tap-based system.
 23 reasons why the subway is the absolute worstHow do New Yorkers loathe the subway?
 Let us count the ways.
 Comments We're revamping our Comments section.
 Learn more and share your input.